Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-\begin{pro} Let $\lf$ be a Leibniz algebra, and let $M$ be an irreducible weak $\lf$-bimodule.
-Then either $M$ is anti-symmetric or $M=M\lf$ and $M^\lf=0$. \end{pro}

-Of course, Proposition \ref{weakirred} is much weaker than its analogue for Leibniz bimodules.
-In the next example we obtain a complete classification of the isomorphism classes of the irreducible weak Leibniz bimodules over an algebraically closed ground field.
-This is possible because the weak universal enveloping algebra of the one-dimensional Lie algebra is commutative, and thus there is a geometric correspondence between irreducible modules and points in affine space.

-\begin{exam} \emph{Let $\ef:=\fbb e$ be the one-dimensional Lie algebra over a field $\fbb$.
-Observe that the weak universal enveloping algebra $\UL_\weak (\ef)$ is just a polynomial algebra in two variables.
+is an $\lf$-subbimodule of $M$.
+Namely, it again follows from (LML) that $M^\lf$ is invariant under the left $\lf$-action and by definition $M^\lf$ is invariant under the right $\lf$-action. \begin{lemma} Let $\lf$ be a~Leibniz algebra, and let $M$ be a~weak $\lf$-bimodule.
+Then $M\lf$ and $M^\lf$ are $\lf$-subbimodules of $M$. \end{lemma} From Lemma~\ref{weakker} we immediately obtain the following weak analogue of Theorem~3.14 in~\cite{F1}: \begin{proposition} Let $\lf$ be a~Leibniz algebra, and let $M$ be an irreducible weak $\lf$-bimodule.
+Then either $M$ is anti-symmetric or $M=M\lf$ and $M^\lf=0$. \end{proposition} Of course, Proposition~\ref{weakirred} is much weaker than its analogue for Leibniz bimodules.
+In the next example we obtain a~complete classification of the isomorphism classes of the irreducible weak Leibniz bimodules over an algebraically closed ground field.
+This is possible because the weak universal enveloping algebra of the one-dimensional Lie algebra is commutative, and thus there is a~geometric correspondence between irreducible modules and points in affine space. \begin{example} {Let $\ef:=\fbb e$ be the one-dimensional Lie algebra over a~field $\fbb$.
+Observe that the weak universal enveloping algebra $\UL_{\weak} (\ef)$ is just a~polynomial algebra in two variables.
 Namely, if we set $x:= \ell_e$ and $y:=r_e$, then we have that}

-\emph{where $\fbb\{x,y\}$ denotes the free associative $\fbb$-algebra in the variables $x$ and $y$, $\fbb[x,y]$ denotes the polynomial algebra in two commuting variables over $\fbb$, and $\langle xy-yx\rangle$ denotes the ideal generated by the element $xy-yx$.}
+{where $\fbb\{x,y\}$ denotes the free associative $\fbb$-algebra in the variables $x$ and $y$, $\fbb[x,y]$ denotes the polynomial algebra in two commuting variables over $\fbb$, and $\langle xy-yx\rangle$ denotes the ideal generated by the element $xy-yx$.}

-\emph{Now assume that $\fbb$ is algebraically closed.
+{Now assume that $\fbb$ is algebraically closed.
 Then the weak $\ef$-bimodules correspond to (left) $\fbb[x,y]$-modules, and the isomorphism classes of the irreducible (left) $\fbb[x,y]$-modules are in bijection with the points of the affine space $\fbb^2$ via}

-\emph{Note that the latter are one-dimensional $\fbb[x,y]$-modules with underlying vector space $\fbb$, where $x$ acts via multiplication by $\alpha$ and $y$ acts via multiplication by $\beta$, i.e., $e$ acts on $\fbb$ from the left by multiplication with $\alpha$ and $e$ acts on $\fbb$ from the right by multiplication with $\beta$.
+{Note that the latter are one-dimensional $\fbb[x,y]$-modules with underlying vector space $\fbb$, where $x$ acts via multiplication by $\alpha$ and $y$ acts via multiplication by $\beta$, i.e., $e$ acts on $\fbb$ from the left by multiplication with $\alpha$ and $e$ acts on $\fbb$ from the right by multiplication with $\beta$.
 We denote these weak $\ef$-bimodules by $_\alpha F_\beta$.
 In particular, we have shown that every irreducible weak $\ef$-bimodule over an algebraically closed ground field is one-dimensional.}